gotthardp/lorawan-server/doc/Handlers.md

 ## Parse Uplink

 The *Parse Uplink* is an Erlang function that converts binary data to custom data fields and can extend (or even amend) the *Uplink Fields*.

+This function is optional.
+If not provided, only the *Uplink Fields* will be sent to the Backend.

-It shall be a [Fun Expression](http://erlang.org/doc/reference_manual/expressions.html#funs) with two parameters, which matches the
+If provided, *Parse Uplink* shall be a
-[binary data](http://erlang.org/doc/programming_examples/bit_syntax.html)
-and returns a
+[Fun Expression](http://erlang.org/doc/reference_manual/expressions.html#funs)
+with two parameters: *Fields* and a binary pattern.
+The function shall match the [binary data](http://erlang.org/doc/programming_examples/bit_syntax.html) and return a
 [map expression](https://github.com/talentdeficit/jsx#json---erlang-mapping)
 with the desired fields.